rumimiru/dummyjsonInteg/README.md

 # DummyJSON APP Integrative Programming

 This is an integrative programming project developed by Mharx Nevin and Francine Nicole.

-The system is a web-based application built using PHP, designed to demonstrate core concepts in full-stack development, including user authentication, product management, and session handling.
+The system is a web-based application built using PHP and MySQL, and is run locally using XAMPP.

+The project demonstrates core concepts in full-stack development, including user authentication, database management, and session handling.
+It features several functional modules such as user registration and login, a dashboard interface, product and post management, and a shopping cart system.

 The project features multiple functional modules such as user registration and login, a dashboard interface, product and post management, and a shopping cart system.
 It follows a structured file organization with separate directories for assets, configuration, images, and reusable components to ensure maintainability and scalability.